UP-RS-ESP/vacon.github.io/_posts/2024-03-12-LinaMariaPerez_UAV_landslide.md

 ## Image loading and chunks definition

-Sixteen distinct chunks were produced by importing photographs from selected flights (refer to Table @tbl-chunks), of which five met key selection criteria: a sufficient quantity of photographs, high image quality characterized by proper exposure and sharpness, and extensive coverage of the landslide area.
+Sixteen distinct chunks were produced by importing photographs from selected flights (refer to Table 1), of which five met key selection criteria: a sufficient quantity of photographs, high image quality characterized by proper exposure and sharpness, and extensive coverage of the landslide area.
 This careful selection was necessary as some flights were tasked with monitoring more restricted sectors of the mass movement, targeting specific areas such as the crown or the Pan-American Highway.
 For comprehensive area coverage and improved model resolution during that timeframe, photographs from January 18th and 19th were merged in one single chunk.

 | Chunks       | Cameras | Points    | Markers    | Processed |
 |--------------|---------|-----------|------------|-----------|